Mallarden/react-blank/README.md

 # React-blank wip
-Working on a personal boilerplate
+Working on a personal React boilerplate.